-BEST SLIME ACTIVATOR LIST FOR MAKING SLIME!
+BEST SLIME ACTIVATORS FOR MAKING SLIME!

-What’s the science behind the slime?
-The borate ions in the slime activators (sodium borate, borax powder, or boric acid) mix with the PVA (polyvinyl acetate) glue and forms this cool stretchy substance.
+Slime forms when the borate ions in the slime activator (sodium borate, borax powder, or boric acid) mix with the PVA (polyvinyl acetate) glue and forms this cool stretchy substance.
 This is called cross-linking!

 The glue is a polymer and is made up of long, repeating, and identical strands or molecules.
 These molecules with flow past one another keeping the glue in a liquid state.
 Until…

-When you add the borate ions to the mixture, it starts to connect these long strands together.
-They begin to tangle and mix until the substance is less like the liquid you started with and thicker and rubberier like slime!
+You add the borate ions to the mixture, and it then starts to connect these long strands together.
+They begin to tangle and mix until the substance is less like the liquid you started with and thicker and rubbery like slime!
 Slime is a polymer.

 Picture the difference between wet spaghetti and leftover spaghetti the next day.
 As the slime forms, the tangled molecule strands are much like the clump of spaghetti!